stefan-hoeck/idris2-tutorial/src/Tutorial/IO.md

 recursion.

-1. Implement function `rep`, which will read a line of input from the terminal, convert it using the given function, and print the result to standard out:
+1. Implement function `rep`, which will read a line of input from the terminal, evaluate it using the given function, and print the result to standard output:

    ```idris
    rep : (String -> String) -> IO ()
    ```

-2. Implement function `repl`, which behaves just like `rep` but will keep repeating its behavior until being force fully terminated:
+2. Implement function `repl`, which behaves just like `rep` but will keep repeating its behavior until being forcefully
+   terminated:

    ```idris
    covering